Gate Latches

 A spring latch is similar to a bolt latch but is equipped with a spring for automatic bolt extension.
 Some designs use the spring to keep the bolt retracted.

-Other types of push-to-close/slam latches include:
+Additional types of push-to-close or slam latches include:

-Other types of cam latches include:
+Other variations of cam latches are:

 Aside from hinges, handles, and guide rails, furniture such as cabinets and drawers always has a latch installed.
 Cabinet latches can be of various forms.
 The most popular are bolt, spring, cam, and slam latches.